upickartz/plugin-MyQobuz/README.md

 !['MyQobuz' tags](assets/use_tag2.PNG "Using a tag")

 ### Edit 'MyQobuz' Collection of Albums
-To add, remove, or edit entries of 'MyQobuz' one has to go over the track menu entry 'On Qobuz'during hearing an album via 'Qobuz':
+To add, remove, or edit entries of 'MyQobuz' one has to go over the track menu entry 'On Qobuz' during hearing an album via 'Qobuz':
 !['MyQobuz' track menu](assets/IMG_0047.PNG "Entry point for 'MyQobuz'to edit in the track info menu")

 In the example, you find the album 'My Song' by Keith Jarret just playing.
 So you get the entry 'My Song' add to 'MyQobuz', if it is not available: